+The (dispute resolution) Panel met again on 16th March 2001 in order to discuss the Disputes.
+One of the Disputes discussed at that meeting was Respondent No. 1’s claim for an availability rebate as set out in its letter to the Petitioner of 28th February 2001.

-e of the (dispute resolution) Panel on 16th March 2001, Fand invited the Petitioner to agree its accuracy.
-The Petitioner declined to so agree. various at that meeting , Respondent No. 1’s representative on the (dispute resolution) Panel,fthat proved to be necessary(K) under the PPA
+Following the meeting of the (dispute resolution) Panel on 16th March 2001, Respondent No. 1 prepared a written summary of the discussion (a copy of which annexed hereto and marked as Exhibit “F”) and invited the Petitioner to agree its accuracy.
+The Petitioner declined to so agree.
+Respondent No. 1’s written summary is inaccurate (inter alia) in so far as it seeks to summarise the various reasons advanced by the Petitioner at that meeting as to why Respondent No. 1 was not entitled to any availability rebate.
+However, Shri Krishna Rao, Respondent No. 1’s representative on the (dispute resolution) Panel, is minuted (at the end of paragraph 1) as having said:

+“… MSEB will write separate letter again in the matter to substantiate MSEB’s stand.
+He reaffirmed MSEB’s intention to settle the dispute in terms of PPA.” (emphasis supplied)

+The Petitioner took that to mean what it apparently does mean, namely, that the parties’ Dispute (arising out of the availability rebate claimed by Respondent No. 1) would be resolved in accordance with the relevant provisions of the PPA including, if that proved to be necessary, in accordance with the parties’ arbitration agreement set out in Clause 20.3 of the PPA.

+(K) Commencement of Arbitration under the PPA

-Since the, a Notice of Arbitration dated 12 April 2001 on Respondent No. 1G.
-In its Notice of Arbitration the Petitioner notified Respondent No. 1 that it had appointed The Hon’ble Andrew John Rogers Q.C. (formerly the Chief Judge of the Commercial Division of the Supreme Court of New South Wales) as an arbitrator.the various sums owed to it by Respondent No. 1 under the PPA, the Petitioner also referred to arbitration the regarding the rebate claimed by Respondent No. 1 from the Petitionerterms of (Exhibit “D” hereto)its to the effectnone of the sums claimed by Respondent No. 1 in terms of its letter dated 28 February 2001 by way of availability rebate and/or deduction fromcredit against, the forJanuary 2001 dated 5th February 2001, due and payable to Respondent No. 1 and/or allowable to Respondent No. 1 and/or none sums to which Respondent No. 1 is entitled.
+Since the (dispute resolution) Panel constituted by the parties under Clause 20.2 of the PPA had, by 12th April 2001, failed to produce any settlement of their Disputes, on that date the Petitioner served a Notice of Arbitration upon Respondent No. 1 (a copy of which is annexed hereto and marked Exhibit “G”).
+In its Notice of Arbitration the Petitioner notified Respondent No. 1 that it had appointed The Hon’ble Andrew John Rogers Q.C. (formerly the Chief Judge of the Commercial Division of the Supreme Court of New South Wales) as an arbitrator.

+Aside from referring to arbitration its claim for the recovery and payment of the various sums owed to it by Respondent No. 1 under the PPA, the Petitioner also referred to arbitration (inter alia) the Dispute regarding the availability rebate claimed by Respondent No. 1 from the Petitioner in terms of its letter of 28th February 2001 (Exhibit “D” hereto).
+In paragraph 31(3)(f) of its Notice of Arbitration, the Petitioner sought relief (by way of declaration) to the effect that none of the sums claimed by Respondent No. 1 in terms of its letter dated 28th February 2001 by way of availability rebate and/or deduction from and/or credit against, the Petitioner’s billing statement for the month of January 2001 dated 5th February 2001, were due and payable to Respondent No. 1 and/or that none were sums which were allowable to Respondent No. 1 and/or none were sums to which Respondent No. 1 was entitled.

-In paragraph 35 of its Notice of Arbitration, the Petitioner gave notice to Respondent No. 1 calling upon it to appoint an arbitrator within the period of 30 days provided for under Article 7 of the UNCITRAL Arbitration Rules.A copy of the said Notice of Arbitration dated 12 April 2001 is annexed hereto and marked EXHIBIT “D”.
+In paragraph 35 of its Notice of Arbitration, the Petitioner gave notice to Respondent No. 1 calling upon it to appoint an arbitrator within the period of 30 days provided for under Article 7 of the UNCITRAL Arbitration Rules.